LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/key-stores/kryptus.md

 ## Troubleshooting

-You might encounter the following error when using a Kryptus key store on Ubuntu:
+You might encounter the following error when using a Kryptus key store on Ubuntu 20.04:

 ```
 System.Net.Http.HttpRequestException: The SSL connection could not be established, see inner exception.